 Over the years I've had many emails asking me how to make the natural beeswax and organic jojoba oil toy sealer I make and use on my wooden toys.
-So rather than say, "None of your beeswax!" here is the official Woodmouse Beeswax Wood Polish recipe and instructions...
+So rather than say, "None of your beeswax!" here is the official Amber Dusick (aka formerly known as woodmouse) Beeswax Wood Polish recipe and instructions...

 - 1 part beeswax

-- 4 parts oil (options include olive oil, coconut oil, jojoba oil, walnut oil, etc)
+- 4 parts oil (options include jojoba oil, walnut oil, hemp seed oil, linseed oil, olive oil, etc)

 Simple, eh?
 Just beeswax plus an oil.

 Fill a measuring cup with one cup of your chosen oil.
 (PS - I'm using olive oil in these photos because I had just made a jojoba batch and then realized I should have taken photos for a post but didn't have any more oil.
 Jojoba oil is clear while olive oil is greenish/yellowish.)
 Use a cheese grater and shave your beeswax or pound it into bits with a hammer.
 I bought a cheese grater solely for my beeswax polish making because I don't want to use utensils that touch our food, especially for making polish that go on items to be sold.
 Getting it into tiny bits will make the melting process go much quicker but this is optional.
 Add beeswax to your measuring cup until it reads 1 and 1/4 cups.
 This means you've added 1 cup oil and 1/4 cup beeswax.